Adding Gradations to a Configuration

 Gradation curves created with CoPrA’s Linearization tool are saved in the Profiles folder and are automatically listed in ZePrA’s Select Curves drop-down menu.
 Only curves with a matching color space are shown.
 These curves are read only and cannot be edited in ZePrA’s Gradation tool.
 When changing the gradation curves (e.g. by overwriting the .icc file in CoPrA with differing linearization data), these changes will automatically be applied to all configurations using these curves.
 The location of the selected .icc file is not important (e.g. Profile or Auto Import folder).

 Loads external files including the gradation corrections for the curves (gradations) to be changed.

-Gradation curves created with ZePrA’s Gradations tool are saved in the Profiles folder and are automatically listed in the Gradations tab drop-down menu under New/Edit.
-The curves can also be accessed by Load Curves/Use Curves from File.
-When changing the gradation curves with ZePrA’s Gradation tool, these changes will automatically be applied to all configurations using these curves.
+Note: Gradation curves created with ZePrA’s Gradations tool are saved in the system folder for ICC profiles and are automatically listed in the Gradation drop-down menus under New/Edit.
+The curves can also be accessed via Load Curves/Use Curves from File.
+If you change the gradation curves using ZePrA’s Gradations tool, these changes are automatically applied to all configurations that use these curves.

 Importing CTP Compensation Curves